Convex-Dev/design/cad/003_encoding/README.md

 - Arbitrary length Strings to be encoded, while still keeping each Cell Encoding within a fixed size
 - Structural sharing of tree nodes, giving O(log n) update with path copying
 - Relatively low overhead, because of the high branching factor: not many branch nodes are required and each leaf note will compactly store 1024 characters.

+Note with the exception of the Tag byte, String encoding is exactly the same as a Blob

 ### `0x31` Blob